 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
-A copy of this Official Statement will be submitted to the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access (EMMA) system.
+A copy of this Official Statement will be submitted by the Initial Purchaser to the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access (EMMA) system.
 See "CONTINUING DISCLOSURE OF INFORMATION" and "OFFICIAL STATEMENT - Updating the Official Statement During Underwriting Period" for a description of the District undertaking to provide certain information on a continuing basis.